abims-sbr/ansible-sequenceserver/README.md

 Each database is defined as a dictionary of the following parameters:
 - `name` A unique name for the database, used in the URL
 - `port` A unique unused port
-- `path` Absolute path to the formatted database
+- `path` Absolute path to the directory where one or multiple formatted databases are located
 - `users` Optional.
 Useful if the database needs restricted access.
 List of authorized users (LDAP "uid").
 - `ldap_businesscategory` Optional.
 Useful if the database needs restricted access.
 A ldap businessCategory value.
 LDAP users with this "businessCategory" value will have access to the database.
 - `web_page_title` Optional.
 The title displayed at the top of the web page.
 If not provided, the default title is "BLAST server for `name`".